 - Resumption of clean-up operations of Kyalla 117 N2-1H ST2 and if successful commence an extended production test; - Drilling of the Velkerri 76 S2-1 vertical well; and - A production test at Amungee NW 1H.

 South Africa - Karoo Basin, South Africa

 On granting of an approved exploration right in South Africa, the Group will be required to make a payment to the South African government of approximately \$0.7 million.
-Management does not foresee this payment falling due within the next twelve months.

 Hungary - Makó Trough, Hungary